-- Teaching is consistently outstanding.
+- Teaching is exemplary.
 The childminder fully understands how young children learn and expertly builds on their enthusiasm for learning.
-Children's development is accurately assessed by the childminder.
-She provides a rich range of interesting experiences to meet children's individual learning needs.
+She accurately assesses children's development.
+The childminder provides a rich range of interesting experiences to meet children's individual learning needs.
 They are exceptionally well prepared for school. - The childminder develops remarkably strong partnerships with parents.
-She implements a wealth of ideas to support a shared approach towards children's care and learning.
-Achievements made at home are included in the planned learning for each child. - Children eagerly talk about what they are doing with the childminder and her assistants.
-They are rapidly developing their communication and language skills. - Children play a key role in their own learning.
+She implements innovative methods to support a shared approach towards children's care and learning.
+Achievements made at home are included in the planned learning for each child. - Children eagerly perform songs in French using props that the French teacher provides.
+They are rapidly developing their communication and language and imaginative play. - Children play a key role in their own learning.
 They choose their own resources from a wide selection of toys and materials accessible indoors and outdoors.
-Children make shared decisions throughout the day about where they want to play.
-They choose to eat snacks and meals as picnics outdoors.
-They cooperate, show consideration for each other and develop good social skills during play. - The childminder is extremely proactive in seeking feedback on her practice, including views from other professionals and parents to assist her own critical evaluation.
-She has gained Early Years Teacher Status to enhance the high quality of her teaching.
+Children grow, select and prepare food for their own snacks and meals.
+They make shared decisions throughout the day about where they want to play.
+They learn to cooperate, show consideration for each other and develop good social skills. - The childminder is extremely proactive in seeking feedback on her practice, including views from other professionals and parents to assist her own critical evaluation.
+She has gained an early years qualification to enhance the high quality of her teaching.
 The childminder observes her assistants and supports their attendance at relevant training to help them to reflect on their practice. - The childminder develops very strong partnerships with other settings that children attend.
 She shares her assessments of their progress effectively to ensure that partnerships promote a shared approach towards children's care and learning.